UPDATE: MARCH 2019 – some of the “on-water” raft house accommodations in Khlong Saeng is set to cease operation!

-Raft house is typically floating wooden or bamboo huts built sitting atop of lakes is a very common lodging found in lakes or watery bodies in Thailand.
+Raft house is typically a floating wooden or bamboo hut, built sitting atop of lakes and are very common lodging found in lakes or watery bodies in Thailand.

 Originally there is only one raft house in Khlong Saeng, the main river in Khao Sok national park before another came along.
-So to avoid confusion, the Khlong Saeng raft house which is where we often stay was renamed to to Khlong Yah raft house.
+So to avoid confusion, the Khlong Saeng raft house which is where we often stay was also referred to as Khlong Yah raft house.
 Although Khlong Saeng raft house is the actual name.
 Confusing?
 Well…this is Thailand.

 The bungalows are connected by wooden planks that will often shift according to wind and the lake’s water depth.

 The layout of the place often change every couple of months because of the above reasons coupled with constant ongoing maintenance.

 Each raft house unit basically sleeps two people.